wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 - Main File - [TTW Quick Train to NV Prompt](https://www.nexusmods.com/newvegas/mods/82311) - Restores the ability to start in the Mojave that is disabled by TTW Quick Start.

 :::note Instructions:
-To travel to the Mojave Wasteland, select yes when prompted "is this just a dream," after leaving the vault.
+To travel to the Mojave Wasteland, select yes when prompted "is this just a dream" after leaving the vault.
 :::

 ### [Benny Humbles You](https://www.nexusmods.com/newvegas/mods/71112)